 What I’ve learned:

 - I haven’t had much luck with Stevia, so I’m afraid to experiment more.
 Please comment and tell us what you like it in.
+Update: I love it in this sparkling lemonade!

 - Maple syrup (or maple sugar) is great for the ooey gooey layer in the bottom of the pan of cinnamon rolls, in homemade ice cream, to give smoothies a little sweet taste, and in homemade applesauce!
 (Read Is Maple Syrup a Safe Sweetener for Diabetics?)